zsb8/Python_postcodeToTimezone/README.md

-**To reassure you, these codes are just similar to the projects I have done before, not the same one.
-I just want to show my experience and easy to summarize, it do not contain any Privacy and Confidential Information.**
+**These codes are similar to the projects I have worked on before, but they are not the same.
+I am simply using them to demonstrate my experience.
+Furthermore, I have ensured that the code does not contain any privacy or confidential information.**

 # postcode_timezone
 Find the time zone through Post Code.